IBM/kar/docs/kar-deployments.md

 create a service credential to access it, using the same name as you used for the EventStreams service credential.

-### IBM Cloud Container Registry Access

-You will need an IBM Cloud Container Registry namespace and an apikey that enables read access to that namespace.

 ### Code Engine Project

 Create a Code Engine project